 1961-1979

-This logo was designed by Saint Norbert University art student John Gordon, who worked as the assistant to the Packers' equipment manager, and it has many similarities to the current logo.
+This logo was designed by Saint Norbert University art student John Gordon, who worked as an assistant to the Packers' equipment manager, and it shares many similarities with the current logo.

 1980- Today